The Washington State Regional Fisheries Coalition

 4. Grades will be considered, but in context of demonstrated involvement and future goals related to the natural resource professions.

 1. A cover letter including the applicant’s contact information, a) Describe any participation or involvement in salmon-related issues. (b) What is your relationship with your local Regional Fisheries Enhancement Group?

 2. All high school and college transcripts.

 3. A one page essay (refer to #3 under “Criteria for Selection”)

 4. A letter of acceptance from a college or university you plan to attend in the fall (high school seniors only).

 5. A letter of reference.

-Send Completed Applications to: Application Deadline: TBA (postmarked).
-Applicants should summit applications to their local participating RFEG (Noocksack Salmon Enhancement Assn., Sound Salmon Solutions, South Puget Sound Salmon Enhancement Group, Hood Canal Salmon Enhancement Group, North Olympic Salmon Coalition or Tri-State Steelheaders).
-Please visit www.rfeg.org to locate the regional fisheries enhancement group contact information.
+Send Completed Applications to: Application Deadline: June 1st, 2017 (postmarked).
+Applicants should summit applications to their local participating RFEG (Nooksack Salmon Enhancement Assn., Skagit Fisheries Enhancement Group, Sound Salmon Solutions, South Puget Sound Salmon Enhancement Group, Hood Canal Salmon Enhancement Group, North Olympic Salmon Coalition or Tri-State Steelheaders).
+Please visit www.regionalfisheriescoalition.org to locate the regional fisheries enhancement group contact information.